Pracheta09/Robotics-Pepper-2019/README.md

 Here are some other interesting stuff I wish to try out :

-Pepper was presented at Google I/O which starts with some dance moves by Pepper and her friends.
-We can do something similar to kick start Tech Conf
-1. Link to Google I/O video (Watch from 2:00 mins) : https://www.youtube.com/watch?v=Jd96g8vBUWk
+1. Link to Google I/O kickstart video (Watch from 2:00 mins) : https://www.youtube.com/watch?v=Jd96g8vBUWk
 2. It’s development can be using Python Libraries OR Android Plugin which should be convenient as the documentation is quite clear
 3. Floor Walk for Senior visits- https://www.youtube.com/watch?v=ReTvuCRQlq0